 - property improvements, provided there is measurable enhancement of parish ministry

-Consult the approval requirements prescribed under Canon 6.
-All capital improvement projects must be discussed with the area bishop and the Director of Property Resources in their initial stage of development.
+Consult the approval requirements under Canon 6.
+You’ll need to discuss any capital improvement projects with your bishop and the Property Resources Coordinator in their initial stage of development.
 MAF Grants are not for capital repairs or deferred maintenance.